-No fewer than four children have been confirmed to have been electrocuted to death in Oke-Aigo axis, Ile-Oluji/Okeigbo Local Government Area of Ondo State.
+No fewer than four children have been confirmed to have been electrocuted in OkeAigo axis, Ile-Oluji/Okeigbo Local Government Area of Ondo State.

-The Trumpet learnt that the ugly incident happened after a newly installed power cable fell on a container being used as a shop and killed four children who were playing inside the shop.
+The Trumpet learned that the ugly incident happened after a newly installed power cable fell on a container being used as a shop and killed four children who were playing inside the shop.

 Reacting, the senator representing Ondo South senatorial, Nicholas Tofowomo, affirmed that he would make sure the parents of the victims get justice if the Benin Electricity Distribution Company(BEDC) was found culpable of the tragedy.